nguynn12/Thiet-ke-web/index.md

 ### Exercise 3.
 Adding a style sheet

 Step 1.
 Open index.html if it isn’t open already.
 We’re going to use the style element to apply a very simple embedded style sheet to the page.
-This is just one of the ways to add a style sheet;
+This is just one of the ways to add a style sheet; <br>

 Step 2.
 The style element is placed inside the document head.
-Start by adding the style element to the document as shown here:
+Start by adding the style element to the document as shown here: <br>

 ```
 <head>